 *Class receives honors weighting in SI weighted GPA and UC/CSU GPA calculations

-French 3 is an intermediate level language course designed for those students who have acquired satisfactory competency during their first two years of language study.
-The course builds upon the skills and material covered in French 1 and 2.
+Spanish 3 is an intermediate level language course designed for those students who have acquired satisfactory competency during their first two years of language study.
+The course builds upon the skills and material covered in Spanish 1 and 2.
 It reviews all major grammatical structures and introduces a broader scope of grammatical knowledge.
-Emphasis is placed on improving oral skills, broadening the range of grammatical structures the student can effectively use in writing and conversation, enriching the student’s vocabulary, and deepening his/her awareness of present day social justice issues within the French-speaking world.
-This class is conducted in French, except when complex grammar concepts require a clearer explanation in English.
-Through a variety of cultural activities, the course will enhance students’ knowledge and appreciation of the incredible diversity of the French–speaking world and will encourage and enable the student to broaden his/her “French life.”
-Students are expected to speak in French at all times.
+Emphasis is given to improving oral skills, broadening the range of grammatical structures the student can effectively use in writing and conversation, enriching the student’s vocabulary and deepening his/her awareness of present day social justice issues within the Spanish-speaking world, as well as examining immigration issues facing Latinos.
+This class is conducted in Spanish, except when complex grammar concepts require a clearer explanation in English.
+Students are expected to speak in Spanish at all times.

 The first part of the course reviews basic terminology, notation, concepts, skills, and application of elementary algebra by examination of the real number system.
 This part includes real number concepts and skills involving operations with positive and negative numbers and zero, solution of linear equations and inequalities, one and two variable equations, solving verbal problems, properties of polynomials and rational expressions.
 Ideas such as set, variable, number line, open sentence, ordered pair, equivalent sentences, and Cartesian coordinate system are studied and the student is required to demonstrate ability to solve problems involving these concepts.